dottjt/plastic/chapters/03-family.md

 ## Scene 2 START

 ### Mother Greeting

--->
-"You're late!", larks a small upright figure, face like a porcelain horse.
+"You're late!", larks a small upright figure.
+Face like a porcelain horse.
 Spatula in hand.
 Ready to strike at the given.

-"I fucking hate you," I respond in an immediate thrash of anger.
-Actually, that wasn't quite what I said.
-It was more a moment of silence, if anything.
-An acknowledgement of the situation in civil terms, even though I could feel the outline of those words seep from my mouth, in a desperate attempt for oxidation, prophesied to enact justice on thy foe.
-An impalpable excuse to knock her out with my bare hands, and throw her stunned corpse into a wood chippery disguised as a retirement home.
+"Fuck you," I respond in an immediate thrash of anger.
+At least that's what I wish I'd said, as my mother's viscous glare pervaded into the enusing silence of my buffeted despair; desperately attempting to seep from my mouth with the patent oxidation of an emotional creep.
+Prophesied to enact justice on thy foe.
+Perhaps it would serve as an impalpable excuse to knock her two front teeth out with the force of my bare knuckles; an opportunity to throw her stunned corpse into the full retirement of a disguised wood chipper.
 Chirpity.
 Chirp.
 Chip.
-If only I could find a way to mask the awful stench of pre-historic white dick emanating from her pussy.
-That unbearable cauliflower smear which housed semen from the late 1940s'.
-Then and only then might I have worked up the courage to approach her in vain.
+-->

-And without remise, kneeling in faithful gratitude at the helm, was her helper.
-A frail Estonian man.
-Mr. Stockholm.
+And without remise, kneeling in faithful gratitude for the Newtonic elements of the sun, was her helper.
+A frail old Estonian man with the Stockholm of a

+.
 The lord of preach and denial.
 Older, married and unsuitably kind.
 Neither lover, nor friend.
 Neither quaint, nor pretend.
 A farce.
 Amend.
 I never quite understood the relationship that the helper wore, only that he was one and she was infinity.
 The kind of doe-daddy calculation that would make even the most abstract of mathematicians want to cry.
 An adoration of cretin scum.
 Building.
 Sowing.
 Fortifying his leash on a mortified penance of penalty and punishment.
 A deception of human evolution.
 A carrier of shopping bags.
 Fall.

 "Why don't you come to see me anymore?
 I'm your mother, you should treat me better."
 I suppose that summarised our relationship.
 A mechanical exchange of contracts and titles, quantified by your ability to cease and desist.
 An offer in one hand.
 Your life in the next.
 A sacred punishment which regressed itself as a motherly love, without the love, nor the necessity.
 Another sad case of right time, wrong hole.
 Dull me, honey.